 Recording DX audio greatly benefits DXers in a variety of ways.
-Click here to view my audio files, which were recorded based on the instructions and advice below.

 Some DXers may wonder why they should record everything they receive on the radio.
 Having an audio file of an FM logging serves as proof of the reception, but it also provides a way for you to reminisce about previous DX openings by replaying recorded audio files, too.
 You can also record from the radio while you are asleep or away from your radios, and easily go over recordings at a later time to pull out station IDs.
 Most importantly, recording audio files can even allow you to log new signals that you previously did not hear or forgot to note during a strong opening.
 More on that later.

 Recording audio from the radio is a fairly simple task and doesn’t require a lot of equipment.
 Outside of a radio, a computer sound card with a line-in input is a must.
 To connect the radio’s audio outputs to the computer’s line-in, a patch cord would be needed.
 I use a simple RCA to 1/8″ headphone jack cord which can be purchased at Amazon, Best Buy, Target, or other stores.

 I use Total Recorder ($17.95 for the standard edition as of 6/13/16) and Wavepad (free as of 5/8/13 for home use).
 Although I highly suggest Total Recorder to get the most out of unattended recording, you could substitute any standard audio editing program in lieu of Wavepad–just make sure the program can allow you to view, and edit, waveform.